ajayswar-s/sysarch-acs/docs/bsa/arm_README_pcBSA.md

 For more information, download the [PC-BSA specification](https://developer.arm.com/documentation/den0151/latest).

 ## Release details
- - Code Quality: Alpha
+ - Code Quality: Beta
  - The tests are written for version 1.0 of the PC BSA specification.
  - For more details on tests implemented in this release, Please refer [PC-BSA Test Scenario Document](docs/arm_pc-bsa_architecture_compliance_test_scenario.pdf).

-## GitHub branch
-  - To pick up the release version of the code, checkout the corresponding tag from the main branch.
-  - To get the latest version of the code with bug fixes and new features, use the main branch.

-## ACS build steps - UEFI Shell application
+## PC BSA build steps - UEFI Shell application

 ### Prerequisites
 Before starting the build, ensure that the following requirements are met.